Tuberculosis Outbreak at Neema

-We’d like to share an update about a Tuberculosis outbreak at Neema, how we are supporting the young women and children affected, and where we would love your help.
+We’d like to share an update about a tuberculosis outbreak at Neema, how we are supporting the young women and children affected, and where we would love your help.

 Recently an X-ray revealed that one of our first-year students has tuberculosis (TB), a contagious infection that primarily attacks the lungs.
 The young woman had taken her toddler for a regular check-up at the local dispensary where the nurse noticed her cough.